1014899/Programming-Creative/README.md

 ## Minor Project
 For my creative response, Zainab, Oanh and I decided to collaborate on a minor project.
 We created three different components - I created a piezo buzzer changing the frequency and placing it onto one breadboard and one arduino.
-Oanh used a 3mm LED light and
+Oanh created the LED part by using a 3mm LED light, a breadboard and an arduino, whilst Zainab created the servo motor using a servo motor, breadboard and an arduino.